ZYSF/gen1cpu/README.md

 # gen1cpu

 Finally, a CPU that isn't mind-numbingly complex.
 Batteries sold separately.

 Implemented in Verilog and featuring a custom-designed instruction set (completely copyright-free!).

+Designed to be deployed in microcontrollers (MCUs) for security-sensitive devices (particularly robotics and communications devices), but not yet adequately-tested or extended for real world use.
+May be more applicable to general-purpose computing in the future, but security concerns are prioritised over efficiency concerns.

 ## Features

-* Basic integer maths
+* Basic integer maths (other operations can be added easily for larger designs)
 * Basic control flow (decision-making, looping and function calls)
 * Basic system-mode/user-mode functionality, complete with mode switching, invalid-instruction handling and interrupt handling
 * Built-in timer peripheral (so multitasking can be implemented without any additional peripherals, TODO: test that)
-* Reasonably lightweight (may not fit on all embedded FPGAs but should on recent/mid-range ones)
+* Reasonably lightweight (may not fit on all embedded FPGAs but should on recent/mid-range ones, very small codebase)
 * Custom [instruction set](InstructionSet.md) with no proprietary tricks (as far as I know I haven't used anything which aligns to any particular proprietary ISA, and the code is PUBLIC DOMAIN)
 * Supports up to 256 general-purpose registers, with up to 16 being accessible in instructions with limited space